skijit/notes/electronics/basics.md

 - Impedance (in addition to applying to AC) is often applied to the circuit as a whole, not individual components
 - speakers need AC.
 DC will fix them at one position and eventually blow the coil.
 - short to ground in motherboard repair often happens when one component goes bad, and becomes a 0 ohm load (essentially like a wire), and goes to ground (prematurely)
-- QUESTION: I wonder why if electricity seeks the path of least resistance as indicated by the circuit pathways or the E-field.
-If the E-Field is an inverse square law, maybe you could have a least resistance path that is just physically more distant than another path, and so the attraction was less.
 - inductor is like the opposite of a capacitor:
     - good at passing DC but not AC
     - resists quick changes in **current**